axismaps/axis-jekyll/_posts/2009-04-17-virtual-globes-are-a-seriously-bad-idea-for-thematic-mapping.markdown

 <ol style="padding-left: 30px;">
 <li>The Lack of a zero-line referent makes it hard to judge absolute magnitudes.</li>
 <li>The "fish eye lens" effect mean each prism is viewed from a different angle than its neighbors, making comparison just a little bit harder as we have to mental account for these differences in our estimates.</li>
 <li>It is hard to judge the height of something when you are staring directly down at it.
-This matters because height is the visual variable that does the "work" in this graphicâ€”it's how the data are encoded visually.
+This matters because height is the visual variable that does the "work" in this graphic—it's how the data are encoded visually.
 Why obscure the very thing map-readers need to make sense of the graphic (e.g., the side-view height of each polygon)?</li>
 </ol>
 </li>
 </ol>